-The FemSTEM Symposium is a collaboration between me and Professor Andrea Bruder (Chair and Associate Professor of Math and Computer Science at Colorado College) that is designed to illustrate how the interdisciplinary study of power and inequity necessitates pedagogical and scholarly collaboration among intellectuals in myriad fields within and outside of the academy, not just those that may be more obviously connected than others.
+The #FemSTEMSymposium is a collaboration between me and Dr. Andrea Bruder (Associate Dean of the Faculty and Associate Professor of Math and Computer Science at Colorado College) designed to illustrate how the interdisciplinary study of power and inequity necessitates pedagogical and scholarly collaboration among intellectuals in myriad fields within and outside of the academy, not just those that may be more obviously connected than others.

-The symposium includes free and open lectures at Colorado College and convergence classes co-taught by Colorado College professors across disciplines that are designed to help us better examine the crises of our times, particularly those relevant to the relationships between feminism, science, technology, engineering, and mathematics.
+The symposium includes free and open lectures and convergence classes co-taught by Colorado College professors across disciplines intended to help audiences better examine the crises of our times, particularly those relevant to the relationships between feminism, science, technology, engineering, and mathematics.

 This year, the symposium featured a talk by Cynthia Chapple, Founder and Managing Director of Black Girls Do STEM (BGDS), which was created to provide middle school-aged Black girls with opportunities to learn, create, and build confidence in their abilities to become STEM professionals while they are still curious and excited to learn new things.
 In addition to giving her talk and leading a convergence class with my Feminist Theory students and Kadari Taylor-Watson’s Black Feminist Theory students, Ms. Chapple, who was a student in my after school program, The Tarajia Project, for Black girls at Lafayette Jefferson High School in Lafayette, IN, also conducted a workshop entitled “Biotechnology: DNA Extraction” for Black girls at Horizon Middle School in District 49, where my daughter was in 8th grade at the time and where my son attended middle school for all three years.
 Thank you to Assistant Principal Elizabeth Dalzell-Wagers for her support with co-organizing this event.